microsoft/vscode-notebook-testdata/roadmap.md

   - [x] Render source code in regular editor
   - [ ] 1️⃣ 🏃 Editor height grow with content.
     - Note: make sure word wrapping and folding (one example for content widgets) work properly.
   - [ ] View output in seperate view.
-For example view output in fullscreen
+For example view output in fullscreen (contributed by notebook extensions)
 - Markdown Cell
   - [x] Live Preview
     - [x] Editor/Preview splited vertically
     - [ ] Side by side.
-Ref [Google Colab](https://colab.research.google.com/drive/16RMW8h7h2zcfuamLkhWucf2ooo82yky1#scrollTo=0h0u01uSB4nT)
+Ref [Google Colab](https://colab.research.google.com/drive/16RMW8h7h2zcfuamLkhWucf2ooo82yky1#scrollTo=0h0u01uSB4nT).
+(The preview can be in an another editor group, similar to markdown preview to the side)
   - [ ] Markdown engine
     - [x] Commonmark
     - [x] GFM
     - [ ] 1️⃣ LaTeX
-    - [ ] HTML
+    - [ ] HTML (we have HTML support with marked.js but not full HTML)
     - [ ] Video.
 Note that VS Code doesn't ship with ffmpeg
     - [ ] Attachments.
 References to local resources.